GoogleCloudPlatform/professional-services/examples/dataflow-data-generator/README.md

 requirement for this DoFn is for it to return a list containing a single python dictionary mapping field names to values.
 So hack away if you need something more specific any python code is fair game.
 Keep in mind that if you use a non-standard module (available in PyPI) you will need to make sure it gets installed on each of the workers or you will get namespace issues.
-This can be done most simply by adding the module to `requirements.txt`.
+This can be done most simply by adding the module to `setup.py`.

 ## Distribution Matching
 If you want to generate data for benchmarking performance you should use the [`data_distribution_matcher.py`](data_generator_pipeline/data_distribution_matcher.py)
 This pipeline takes an additional paramter `--hist_bq_table` this should be a BigQuery table populated using the [`bq_histogram_tool.py`](bigquery-scripts/bq_histogram_tool.py)

 ## BigQuery Scripts

-Included are two BigQuery utility scripts to help you with your data generating needs.
-The first helps with loading many gcs files to BigQuery while staying under the 15TB per load job limit.
+Included are three BigQuery utility scripts to help you with your data generating needs.
+The first helps with loading many gcs files to BigQuery while staying under the 15TB per load job limit, the next will help you profile the distribution of an existing dataset and the last will allow you to resize BigQuery tables to be a desired size.

 ### BigQuery batch loads
 This script is meant to orchestrate BigQuery load jobs of many